mahmoudparsian/data-algorithms-book/README.md

 How To Run Programs
 ===================
- To run programs, you have to make sure that your CLASSPATH contains
+ To run programs, you have to make sure that your CLASSPATH contains all of the following JAR files:
- the  `<install-dir>/dist/data_algorithms_book.jar` and all jar files
+ * `<install-dir>/dist/data_algorithms_book.jar`
- in the `<install-dir>/lib/` directory.
-Make sure that you use the full
+ * all jar files  in the `<install-dir>/lib/` directory

- path for all jar files.
+Make sure that you use the full path for all jar files.

 Questions/Comments